 No Two Alike: Make Snowflake Ornaments and Jewelry with Wire, Metal, Gems, Even Scraps!

 Few things make me as happy and excited as snow!
-I love how it looks coating everything in a sparkling coat of white; I love the fact that no two snowflakes are alike; I even love how the air smells when it’s snowing.
-As you can see, I love driving around in it and taking pictures of it!
+I love how it looks, coating everything in sparkling white.
+I love the fact that no two snowflakes are alike!
+So inspiring.
+I even love how the air smells when it’s snowing.
+I swear, I can smell snow.
+And as you can see, I love driving around in it and taking pictures of it!

-My favorite snows are the ones on super cold days when the flakes land on my car’s top and stay visible long enough for me to look at them closely.
-(Put a dark fabric outside to get good and cold, and let flakes land on it–you’ll be able to see some, too!)
+My favorite snows are on super cold days when flakes land on my car’s top and stay long enough for me to see them closely.
+(Put a dark fabric outside to get very cold and let flakes land on it–you’ll be able to see some, too!)

-After I first realized I could actually see the individual flakes during certain types of snow, I was inspired to make my own.
+Once I realized I could see individual flakes during certain types of snow, I was inspired to make snowflake ornaments.
 So for the past few years, I’ve been making sterling silver wire snowflakes with as much detail as my soldering skills and patience will allow!
-I’ve learned to switch to my little butane torch to solder these tiny wires, and this year I had a little epiphany about the supplies I use.
+I’ve learned to use a small butane torch to solder these tiny wires, and this year I had a little epiphany about the supplies I use.

 Make Snowflake Ornaments

-While I was fishin’ around in that little bag of misfit findings, I also found 2″ long flower head pins in soft 20-gauge sterling that I rarely find use for, as well as odd little three-ring connectors of some sort (I think they were originally intended to be parts of chandelier earrings…?).
+While I was fishin’ around in that little bag of misfit findings, I also found 2″ long flower head pins in soft 20-gauge sterling that I rarely find use for, as well as odd little three-ring connectors.
+(I think they are intended to be parts of chandelier earrings.)
 In any case, they’re sterling and I’ve never used them.
 Now they’re going to get new life as I make snowflake ornaments.
-Here are a few I’m working on this year, using just these three random findings and a few balls made from scraps.
+Here are a few I’m still working on this year, using just these three random findings and a few balls made from scraps, so far.

-My Christmas trees are always covered in snowflakes, collected through the years or given as gifts, so making my own was a natural progression.
-Before I learned to solder and make snowflake ornaments with wire and metal, I made them with beads, paper, clay–just about any white sparkly thing.
-Here are a bunch of snowflake projects (or ones that look like snowflakes to me–use your imagination, swap out some colors, maybe make them a little larger, and voila!) from the Jewelry Making Daily Shop to inspire you to make snowflake ornaments or jewelry.
-These projects cover a variety of materials and skill levels.
+Here are a bunch more snowflake projects, or ones that look like snowflakes to me!
+Use your imagination, swap out some colors, maybe make them a little larger, and voila!)
+Be inspired to make snowflake ornaments or jewelry.
+These projects cover a variety of materials and skill levels, and make perfect gifts.

-Try your hand at making snowflakes and other ornaments this year; or just take advantage of the 40% off patterns and projects deal to find tutorials for making jewelry gifts.
-You’ll find hundreds of digital projects to inspire you in the JMD Shop!
+Try your hand at making snowflakes and other ornaments this year, along with dozens of tutorials for making jewelry gifts.
+You’ll find hundreds of digital projects to inspire you in the Interweave Shop!